bbilger/jrestless/README.md

 The motivation for this project is to avoid a cloud vendor lock-in and to allow developers to run and test their code locally.

+## Features

+- Almost all JAX-RS features can be used (JSON/XML/text/... requests/responses, container request/response filters, etc.).
+- Jersey extensions can be use.
+For example integration for Spring (an example can be found here: https://github.com/bbilger/jrestless-examples/tree/master/aws/gateway/aws-gateway-spring)
+- Injection of provider and/or function type specific values via `@javax.ws.rs.core.Context` into resources and endpoints:
+  - All AWS functions can inject `com.amazonaws.services.lambda.runtime.Context`.
+  - _AWS Gateway Functions_ can also inject the raw request [GatewayRequest](https://github.com/bbilger/jrestless/blob/master/aws/gateway/jrestless-aws-gateway-core/src/main/java/com/jrestless/aws/gateway/io/GatewayRequest.java) and the sub-request objects [GatewayRequestContext](https://github.com/bbilger/jrestless/blob/master/aws/gateway/jrestless-aws-gateway-core/src/main/java/com/jrestless/aws/gateway/io/GatewayRequestContext.java) and [GatewayIdentity](https://github.com/bbilger/jrestless/blob/master/aws/gateway/jrestless-aws-gateway-core/src/main/java/com/jrestless/aws/gateway/io/GatewayIdentity.java)
+  - _AWS Service Functions_ can also inject the raw request [ServiceRequest](https://github.com/bbilger/jrestless/blob/master/aws/service/jrestless-aws-service-core/src/main/java/com/jrestless/aws/service/io/ServiceRequest.java)
+- It's worth mentioning that _AWS Gateway Functions_ is designed to be used with API Gateway's _proxy integration type_ for _Lambda Functions_.
+So there are no limitations on the status code, the headers and the body you return.

 ## Function Types

 ### AWS

-- _Gateway functions_ are AWS Lambda functions that get invoked by AWS API Gateway.
+- _Gateway Functions_ are AWS Lambda functions that get invoked by AWS API Gateway.
 [Read More...](aws/gateway/jrestless-aws-gateway-handler)
-- _Service functions_ are AWS Lambda functions that can either be invoked by other AWS Lambda functions or can be invoked directly through the AWS SDK.
+- _Service Functions_ are AWS Lambda functions that can either be invoked by other AWS Lambda functions or can be invoked directly through the AWS SDK.
 The point is that you don't use AWS API Gateway.
 You can abstract the fact that you invoke an AWS Lambda function away by using a special feign client ([jrestless-aws-service-feign-client](aws/service/jrestless-aws-service-feign-client)).
 [Read More...](aws/service/jrestless-aws-service-handler)
 - _SNS functions_ are planned for the next release.

 Note: the framework is split up into multiple modules, so you choose which functionality you actually want to use.
 See [Modules](#modules)